steakandbake/ada/_posts/2020-07-30-How-To-Stake-Yoroi-Wallet.md

 </section>
 ------------

-### (Coming Soon) I'm using a Ledger Nano S or X, I will update my firmware with Ledger Live
+### I'm using a Ledger Nano S or X, I will update my firmware with Ledger Live

 <section>
 	<div class="table-wrapper">